ValentinaPasqual/wikidata_converter/README.md

 ```

 ### Named Graphs
-With named graphs all statements are asserted.
-Rankings has been mantained with each graph in order to retrieve their confidence.
+Note: With named graphs all statements are asserted.

 ```
 GRAPH s:Q183-d657d418-4a25-98d6-5180-a3659a11fbcd {